 4. Volumetric And 360-Degree Video

 Volumetric video, which uses a camera array to shoot a person or other object in 360 degrees has quickly become an essential tool for the emerging metaverse.
 It captures movements, facial expressions, and everything else in various angles.
-Similar to photogrammetry but in video form.
+Similar to but in video form.

 360-degree video is a similar concept used for shooting an environment with cameras facing out.
 You can even shoot 360 video and perform a volumetric capture inside the 360 video for a truly immersive video experience.